MicrosoftDocs/powerapps-docs/powerapps-docs/user/chart_on_form.md

   - PowerApps
   - D365CE
 ---
-# View charts for a page or in a record
+# View charts on a page or in a record

 You can view charts on a page that has a list of records.
 You can also open a record and view a charts in the record.